Penne with Bacon, Black Pepper, and Tomato (Easiest Pasta)

 What Are Lardons?

-You might be wondering, what the heck are lardons?
+You might be wondering, what are lardons?
 They’re basically just fancy French for bacon bits.
 No, I’m not talking about those sad, sorry excuses for bacon bits you find at the salad bar.
-Oh no, I’m talking about thick-cut strips of bacon or salted pork, chopped up into glorious, bite-sized pieces and cooked to crispy perfection.
+I’m talking about thick-cut strips of bacon or salted pork, chopped up into glorious, bite-sized pieces and cooked to crispy perfection.
 These little nuggets of bacony goodness are what take this pasta from good to great.
-Trust me, once you try lardons, you’ll never go back to regular old bacon.

-If you can’t find lardons, have no fear.
+If you can’t find lardons, don’t fret.
 They’re super easy to make.
 Just take strips of bacon, stack them on top of each other, cut into strips, and voila!

 How Much Pepper Are We Talking?